danefilipczak/log-analysis/README.md

-This is a program that does some analysis of a database.
+This is a program that does some analysis of a postgreSQL database.

-#Setup
+# Setup

 Connect to the 'news' database with `psql -d news` .